Saleh Al-Shehri: Return to Al-Ahli

+Al-Ittihad

+On 22 July 2024, Al-Shehri joined Al-Ittihad on a free transfer.

 International career

 Youth

 Saleh scored a goal against Qatar national under-20 team in the 2012 AFC U-19 Championship, with Saudi Arabia winning 4–2.
 Saudi Arabia collected four points, but were eliminated after finishing third.

+Senior

+On 22 November 2022, Saleh scored the first goal for Saudi Arabia against Argentina at the 2022 FIFA World Cup held in Qatar.